“Every child is an artist.

 I slowly built a following in Phoenix, displaying throughout downtown and gathering collectors.
 I showed in coffee shops, galleries, restaurants, built giant recycled sculptures and painted murals downtown.
 I became more involved in my community through volunteering - working at schools, the YMCA and local arts organizations.

-Now, on the eve of 2014, my path has lead me back to Florida.
-I live south of Tallahassee, in a rural area along the Forgotten Coast.
+Now, on the eve of 2018, I live south of Tallahassee, in a special small town along the Forgotten Coast, Apalachicola.

 Twenty-two years in Phoenix, I still consider it a place to call home.
 We can have more than one, you know.
 My work is available at the Hive and the Bee's Knees, on 16th St, a.k.a.
 Calle 16.
-My good friends, Julia Fournier and Steve Hilfrich run the art gallery and hip resale clothing boutique, and there is also a coffeeshop, Mud Dauber, for the coffeehounds.
-Stop in and get some cool stuff.
+My good friends, Julia Fournier and Steve Hilfrich, run the art gallery and hip resale clothing boutique.

 As well as creating whimsical creatures and funky landscapes, I create commissioned pieces of all sorts.
 Some people like me to paint portraits of their family and their pets - dogs and cats mostly.
 Send me an email if you are interested in getting something special made and I'll send you a price.